 •In October, Santa Teresa PoE witnessed the sharpest year-over-year decline in total merchandise trade of the top ten ports on both a relative and absolute basis at -13.2%, a $352 million decrease compared to October of 2019, while El Paso PoE had the second largest absolute year-over-year decrease at $270 million (-3.7%).

-•Nevertheless, Eagle Pass PoE, Laredo PoE, and Otay Mesa PoE increased in October on a year-over-year basis by 21.4% (US $545 million), 7.7% (US $1.5 billion), and 0.7% (US $32 million), respectively.
+•Nevertheless, total trade in Laredo PoE, Eagle Pass PoE, and Otay Mesa PoE increased in October on a year-over-year basis by 7.7% ($1.5 billion), 21.4% ($545 million), and 0.7% ($32 million), respectively.